tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ### Same Problem, Different Environment

 With the cookie set up to be available as a third-party cookie, we should no longer see constant reloading when rendering our `iframe` on a third-party site.
-However, our need to set the `secure` option may cause us some problems in local development.
+However, setting the `secure` option on our session cookie may cause us some problems in local development.
 The `secure` flag requires communication over HTTPS.
 For some browsers, this extends to `localhost` as well.
 The need for HTTPS means that you will likely now face the same issues you did when interacting with your app in an `iframe` in your local development environment.

 To allow my application's cookies to get set during local development, I decided to set up [SSL in development](https://hexdocs.pm/phoenix/using_ssl.html#ssl-in-development).
 While some browsers will warn about using self-signed certificates (even on localhost), I prefer this method over conditionally setting the `secure` attribute on the cookies.
 I worry that the divergence in options between development and production could lead to hard to reproduce bugs or accidentally setting less secure options in production.